With ICEEFT Trainer RYAN RANA, ArKANSAS.

 We will meet in person in Missoula, MT.

 There are many options in Missoula for lodging, including numerous vacation rentals.
-We do not have a group reservation available at this time.
+We do not have a group reservation available at this time, but email if you’d like to connect with other participants to share lodging.

 Learn More about Dr. Sue Johnson